McStasMcXtrace/Schools/2024/NECSA_October_2024/04_Thursday_October_10th/16_McXtrace_samples/README.md

 ![PowderN Debye-Scherrer rings](pics/PowderN.png)

 Looking at this example, we notice that the same scattering can also be obtained using the `Single_crystal` component in "powder" mode.
 The syntax is then the same, but an additional `powder` argument can be given.
-A value of 0 is for a single crystal, a value of 1 is for a powder, and an intermediate value corresponds with a 'textured' powder that is a powder exhibiting preferred orientations.
 ```c
 Single_crystal(radius=0.5e-4, yheight=1e-3, reflections="LaB6.cif",
     powder=1, mosaic=5)
 ```

+A `powder` value of 0 is for a single crystal, a value of 1 is for a powder, and intermediate values correspond with gradually 'textured' powders, that is a powder exhibiting preferred orientations.
+In this case, the intensity along the rings is not constant.

 You can get an extensive list of many measured/calculated crystal structures at: